250 years after America went to war for independence, a divided nation battles over its legacy

-LEXINGTON, Mass.
-(AP) — Thousands of people came to this Massachusetts town Saturday just before dawn to witness a reenactment of how the American Revolution began 250 years ago, with the blast of gunshot and a trail of colonial spin.
+LEXINGTON, Mass. — (AP) — Thousands of people came to Lexington, Massachusetts, just before dawn on Saturday to witness a reenactment of how the American Revolution began 250 years ago, with the blast of gunshot and a trail of colonial spin.

 The day offers an opportunity to reflect on this seminal moment in history but also consider what this fight means today.